cerkit/ghost-cerkit-theme/README.md

 ## Notes about custom JavaScript for the theme
 Custom features and JavaScript features all use variables defined in the [assets/js/site-init.js](https://github.com/cerkit/ghost-cerkit-theme/blob/master/ghost-cerkit-theme/assets/js/site-init.js) file.

+## Custom styles
+Please do not edit or change `/dev/css/screen.scss` (unless you find a bug with the master styles).
+Instead, to override the theme's styles or add your own, please edit the `.scss` (Sass) or `.css` files in the `src/assets/custom` folder.
+These files will be compiled into `/src/assetscustom.min.css` and are linked in the main page after all other stylesheets.

 ## Minification and Concatenating(bundling)
 Each of the scripts and css files are minified automatically by gulp (assuming you are running it while developing).
 The theme links to the `app.min.js` file.